AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

 ---
 # Upgrade instructions for the 2024.04.0 release

-This article covers the upgrade instructions and the  compatibility matrix for 2024.04.0 release of Adobe Experience Manager Guides as a Cloud Service.
+This article covers the upgrade instructions and the compatibility matrix for the 2024.04.0 release of Adobe Experience Manager Guides as a Cloud Service.

 For more information about the new features and enhancements, view [What's new in the 2024.04.0 release](whats-new-2024-04-0.md).